-The initiative, which is being rolled out across Specsavers stores nationwide, aims to build the team’s knowledge about the lifelong developmental disability, while helping to improve the customer experience for people with autism, and their carers.
+The initiative aims to build the team’s knowledge about the lifelong developmental disability, while helping to improve the customer experience for people with autism, and their carers.

 Proud to support

-Specsavers Paignton, store director Karen Stone said: ‘Many members of the team have already completed the different learning modules.
-We are very proud to be involved in support The National Autistic Society and we hope this training will help make the optical experience easier for people who are living with the condition.’
+Chibuzor Uwadi, store director at Specsavers Brixham, said: 'Many members of the team have already completed the different learning modules.
+We are very proud to be involved in supporting The National Autistic Society and we hope this training will help make the optical experience easier for people who are living with the condition.’